karapk/Module-5/Day 1/README.md

     - Read (GET) - retrieve data
     - Update (PUT) - Replaces infromatin at a specific address with new data that is being sent. predetermined URI
     - Delete  (DELETE) - deletes the data

+POSTMAN extension helps to visualize if the methods are working correctly in our given code.